 Post 16 Progression can include A Level Art and Photography or BTEC Diplomas in Art & Design, Graphic Design and Photography.
-Career opportunities are many and varied, including film and media, Art therapy, fashion and textiles, computer game and theatre design, web design, animation, architecture and advertising to name a few.
+Career opportunities are many and varied such as art therapy, fashion and textiles, computer game and web design, set design, theatrical make-up, animation, architecture and advertising to name a few.